Wednesday, January 16, 2019; Hyatt Regency Chicago

 - Jack Ablin predicts the GDP between 2 and 2.5%, the 10-year treasury at 3.5, the Dow at 26,642, and crude oil at $80.
 If he had $100,000 to invest this year, he would put his money on Global Robotics (ROBO), Global Cybersecurity (HACK), and Qualified Opportunity Zones—one of his own professional endeavors.

-The ECC’s annual Economic Outlook Event is known to deliver thoughtful economic projections, and this year’s event certainly delivered with each speaker offering up specific 2019 market predictions and investment recommendations.
-Diane Swonk predicted that the year will end with the Dow at 24,500, and named cannabis, big box discount retailers, and amusement parks as her top investment picks for the year ahead.
-Dr. Bob predicted the 2019 Dow at 28,258, and said he’d split his money between US investments and Matthews China Investor Fund (MCHFX).
-Lastly, Jack Ablin predicted the Dow at 26,642, and guided investors toward Global Robotics (ROBO), Global Cybersecurity (HACK), and Qualified Opportunity Zones.
-And although we won’t know until next year which expert’s forecast is most accurate, we hope the insights shared serve to fuel some healthy dialogue as you plan for the year ahead.
+The ECC’s annual Economic Outlook Event is known to deliver thoughtful and well-educated economic projections, and this year’s event certainly delivered despite the polarizing state of our nation.
+And while we won’t know until next year which expert’s forecast was most accurate, we hope the insights shared provide you with inspiration as you finalize your strategies for navigating the year ahead.
 From our team to yours—here’s to a strong and successful 2019!
 Click here for pdf

 Is your organization facing challenges in determining where to focus its energy or its investments in 2019 and beyond?
 At RRG, our certified coaching professionals help leaders to clarify objectives, set goals, and pursue opportunities to best prepare their businesses for long-term success.
 To learn more, give us a call today at 708.738.5040, or visit our website at RRGExec.com